Poor4ever/ChainFuncs/README.md

 # View chain details
 showchain

-#Look up the address on the debank(Only Macs can use this function)
+#Look up the address on the debank(Only available for Mac)
 debank <ens or address>

-#Look up the address on the blockchain explorer(Only Macs can use this function)
+#Look up the address on the blockchain explorer(Only available for Mac)
 explore <ens or address or tx>

 # Decimal to Hex